jwasilgeo/pixels/README.md

 - filter by cloud cover

 - add toggling ability to run in a "raw" mode, where:
-  1. don't do DRA in the request
+  1. turn off DRA in the request
-  2. map and chart apparent reflectance raw values 0-10000 from landsat service
+  2. map and chart the apparent reflectance raw values 0-10000 from the Landsat service

 ## draw-training-sites